NixOS/rfcs/rfcs/0000-nixos-containers.md

 ### Advanced Features

-An example for how every unit setting from `networkd` and `nspawn` can be used, are MACVLANs.
+MACVLANs are an example for how every unit setting from `networkd` and `nspawn` can be used.
-These are helpful to assign multiple virtual interfaces with a distinct MAC to a single physical NIC.
+These are helpful to assign multiple virtual interfaces with distinct MAC addresses to a single physical NIC.

 A sub-interface which is actually part of the physical one can be moved into the container's